crux/multi-env-cmd/README.md

-# Ad-hoc mixing of multiple .env files into the Process enviroment
+# Ad-hoc mixing of multiple .env files into an Environment to run shell Commands in

 No a big thing.
 Mixing multiple .env config files in an ad-hoc fashion to run application.
 Usually in development.
 Like you have an programm which connects